Credible takeaways

 Get a debt consolidation loan

-A debt consolidation loan pays off multiple debts, allowing you to make one monthly payment toward your loan rather than to several debts.
+A debt consolidation loan pays off multiple debts, allowing you to make one monthly payment toward your loan rather than several debts.

 For a debt consolidation loan to save you money, it should have a lower annual percentage rate (APR) than the average weighted APR of your included debts.
 Here’s how to find your average weighted APR: